Arctic blast on the way as emergency services deal with Storm Claudia flooding

 Peter Fox, the Welsh Conservative Member of the Senedd for Monmouth, described the situation in the area as “extremely bad”.

+Plaid Cymru representatives for South Wales East called for support for those hit by the flooding.

+The party’s deputy Senedd leader MS Delyth Jewell, said she had tabled a question to the Welsh Government on the issue, added: “It must be very distressing for people to see their homes and businesses water damaged.”

-Monmouthshire County Council, which reported a number of road closures, told people to avoid trying to get into town or make unnecessary journeys due to “the severity of the flooding” and the ongoing operation.
+Monmouthshire County Council, which reported a number of road closures, told people to avoid trying to get into town or make unnecessary journeys because of “the severity of the flooding” and the ongoing operation.

+Transport for Wales said a number of stations were shut and urged passengers not to try to travel between Shrewsbury and Newport as it could not guarantee they would reach their destination by road.

+A spokesman said the railway between Newport and Hereford remains closed until Monday, there is ongoing disruption between Hereford and Shrewsbury and both the Abergavenny and Pontypool & New Inn stations were shut.

 National Rail also told passengers in England and Wales to check before they travel as some services could be disrupted.